-The Academy has chosen to hold an emergency inhaler for use by pupils who have been diagnosed with asthma and prescribed a reliever inhaler, OR who have been prescribed a reliever inhaler.
+St Chads CofE Nursery and Infant School has chosen to hold an emergency inhaler for use by pupils who have been diagnosed with asthma and prescribed a reliever inhaler, OR who have been prescribed a reliever inhaler.

 Written parental consent for its use has been obtained, and a record of this is kept with the emergency inhalers to establish which pupils have this in place.
-Pupil Administrator is responsible for ensuring that this register is reviewed and kept up to date.
+The school's Designated First Aid Lead is responsible for ensuring that this register is reviewed and kept up to date.
 This information will also be included on the pupil's IHCP.